mercadolibre/polp-fiction-metrics/README.md

 *For further development there's an [ERD](docs/assets/ERD.png) that aims to describe the SQL datbase structure use in Polp Fiction*

 ## 🥢 Endpoints
-For the moment Polp Fiction only have 2 endpoint meant for jobs `[POST]  -  /v1/job/account`  which will populate the accounts and `[POST] /v1/job/populate` which will populeta the rest of data based on the accounts.
+For the moment Polp Fiction only have 2 endpoint meant for jobs `[POST]  -  /v1/job/account`  which will populate the accounts and `[POST] /v1/job/populate` which will populate the rest of data based on the accounts.

 ```shell
 $> curl -X POST http://localhost:5000/v1/job/account